Informatievlaanderen/OSLO-EA-to-RDF/Example.md

 # Example

 This page describes a fictitious model to illustrate the conversion of the tool.
+The model is available as an [Enterprise Architect project](./examples/example.eap) or as [XMI](./examples/example.xml) (can be used to visualise the model, not for conversion).

 ![Model](./examples/uml.png)

-This model displays 3 classes spread over 2 packages.
+This model contains 3 classes spread over 2 packages.

+All elements are tagged as described on project description.
-The tags are listed below.
+For ease of reading, all tags are listed below.

 ## Tags